JamesCoding888/JavaOCP20221017/README.md

 		The write() method of the BufferedWriter object is used to write the text to the file,

 		and the close() method is automatically called when the try block is exited.

+> PathReader.java
+- Description:

+		This Java program reads and manipulates paths using the java.nio.file.Path and java.nio.file.Paths classes.

 ------------------------------------------------------------------------------
 # Java SE 11 Developer Exam - <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/Java11/chapter01_dataTypes">Data Types</a>